 Enjoying Your Time Abroad: Assistance from Experienced Expats

 In my almost two years in Turkey, I’ve been through many great experiences despite the occasional challenges.
 By and large, this has been a great place to live both during the worst days of the pandemic and in a new marriage.
 We have been able to travel throughout the country and take part in the rich culture.

 Between the reluctance to update and adapt to government bureaucracy, apathetic workers, and a lack of clear steps to take, there have been a few headaches along the way, to say the least.
 Though I know the order of the events in my Turkish experience is unique, many of the things I have been through are not.
 I wish I had the knowledge that I do now as it would have surely saved plenty of valuable time and money.

 I joined Expat Empire in 2020 to leverage my experiences in helping others achieve their dreams of moving abroad.
 Even though I have lived abroad for several years in different countries, I am still constantly learning new ways to adapt to expat life.
 We have developed a series of consulting services that will be customized to your unique situation.
-Wherever, whenever, and however you choose to move abroad, we’re ready to help.
-Be sure to sign up for our Free Consulting Call so we can have a conversation to figure out how we can best assist you before, during, and after your move abroad.
+Wherever, whenever, and however you choose to move abroad, we’re ready to help!

-The second part of my experiences with Turkish bureaucracy can be read here!
+Read the second part of my experiences with Turkish bureaucracy here!